Changing Your Marital Status

 - decide if you want your pension reduced to provide a survivor pension for your new spouse

-- add your new spouse to your insured benefit coverage
+- add your new spouse to your insured benefit coverage by completing the Canada Life Insured Benefits Form (OPTrust 3011)

 In a spousal relationship breakdown: